matitooo/gnn-asd/README.md

 ### 2. Configuration file editing

- Inside the ABIDE_config folder edit the config_abide.yaml file by specifying the project root folder (it must be a absolute path).
+ Inside the ABIDE_config folder edit the config_abide.yaml file by specifying the folder you want to save the ABIDE data in (it must be a absolute path).

 ### 3. Data downloading and preprocessing